-The following is excerpted from a DEED newsletter.
+This information is shared from a Nov.
+1, 2022, DEED newsletter.

 The Minnesota Department of Employment and Economic Development (DEED) launched the Growth Loan Fund today as part of the recently announced $97 million through the State Small Business Credit Initiative (SSBCI).
 This program provides direct loans from DEED to technologically innovative seed- and early-stage businesses.

 The federal government has approved Minnesota for up to $97 million in small business financing support, which allows DEED to carry out its commitment to help small businesses grow and succeed.
 The Growth Loan Fund supports entrepreneurial growth throughout Minnesota.